Braddock Hills, Pennsylvania: History

-During the 1980s the shopping center's parking lot hosted a Sunday flea market and the Braddock Hills Days Festival.
-Other long gone businesses include Azinger's (corner store with lunch meat, milk, bread, and candy), Gigante's (Italian grocery store), Stop and Go's, the gas station on the corner of Brinton and Wilkins Avenue, and the infamous Hank's ConCan (bar located on Wilkins Avenue).

 Like many Western Pennsylvania communities, Braddock Hills was a coal town.
 There are many abandoned coal mines located throughout the town.
 This has resulted in sinkholes in an area that has been called the "coal fields".
 The coal fields are located in the center of the community.
-It is a wooded area that is home to deer, raccoons, opossums, squirrels, and many types of wild birds.
-At one time, there were several "paths" or foot trails that criss-crossed the borough.
-During the 1970s, the center of the coal fields had a sports field that was accessible by a dirt road.
-Local softball and baseball teams would play among the trees.

 Another prominent historical feature of the borough is the Braddock Catholic Cemetery.
 It served as the burying ground for many mill workers in the surrounding communities.

-Braddock Hills was the home of Leonard A. Funk, a Medal of Honor recipient.
+Braddock Hills was the home of Leonard A. Funk Jr., a Medal of Honor recipient.
 A monument dedicated to his exemplary service is located on Brinton Road in front of the senior citizens' building.
 It was also home to prominent residents, Kingsley and Velma Carey.
 Kingsley Carey was a member of the Tuskegee Airmen during World War II.
 In 2012, he was honored by the Veterans Leadership Program of Western Pennsylvania at Carnegie Hall.
 Velma Carey, wife of Kingsley Carey, was a popular jazz singer in Pittsburgh in the 1940s and 1950s.
 Velma Carey is believed to have been the first African American woman to appear on Pittsburgh television.
 She made an appearance on Arthur Godfrey's Talent Scouts television program.